 If you hear your client ask any of these questions an alarm should sound, because things might not be pretty down the track.

 - If it doesn’t work, do I get my money back?

 These questions are very transactional in nature.
 If a potential client asks you these things then they are seeing you as a commodity, something that can be traded out for a cheaper alternative at any moment.
 You should choose to work with clients who see you as a valuable service provider, a partner, an integral part of their business make up.

 Transactional agency relationships rarely work well over time because they are not built on trust.
 Without trust and a strong partnership, you will get traded out at the first opportunity.
 Not to mention that these relationships are more likely to squeeze your margins and uphold unrealistic expectations for results.

 They don’t respect you or the relationship

 We get it, it’s a business deal, not a friendship… But that doesn’t mean your clients can treat you with disrespect.
-There are a number of personality traits and behavioral signals that typify nightmare clients, and you need to keep an eye out for them.
+There are a number of personality traits and behavioural signals that typify nightmare clients, and you need to keep an eye out for them.

 - Aggression.
 Is your prospective client aggressive towards you with their tone or body language?
 If you notice a certain level of aggression before a contract is even signed, things will only scale up when results and money are on the line.
 So be careful.